CISD Board Member Profile: Gary Grassia, Assistant Secretary

 “There are a number of different avenues than just college,” Grassia said.
 “I want to make sure that Crowley ISD is preparing these kids for the real world.
 I think Crowley is doing a great job, especially with some of the new programs that are coming out and the CTE [Career and Technology Education] Center and not just having the traditional mindset of, if you don’t go to college, you’re not going to make it.”

-Grassia joined the Board of Trustees in 2015 because he is a parent to three daughters in Crowley ISD schools and to ensure that all voices in the district are heard, he said.
+Grassia joined the Board of Trustees in 2015 because he had three daughters, two have since graduated, in Crowley ISD schools and to ensure that all voices in the district are heard, he said.

 Currently the owner of Simply Fondue in the Sundance Square area of Fort Worth, Grassia and his wife previously owned The Little Gym locations in Arlington and Fort Worth for 15 years.
 In addition to owning the business, he helped teach the more than 25,000 children who attended The Little Gym.
 He taught gymnastics, swimming, piano and other activities.